Meta Platforms Partners with Overview Energy for Space-Based Solar Power Agreement

 Here's what it means for you.

-If you're in the tech or energy sectors, this pioneering agreement could reshape how data centers are powered and influence energy procurement strategies.
+If you're in tech or energy sectors, this pioneering move could reshape how data centers are powered globally.

 Why it matters

-This agreement highlights a significant shift towards innovative energy solutions to meet the growing demands of AI infrastructure.
+This agreement signals a significant shift towards innovative energy solutions to meet the surging demands of AI infrastructure.

 What happened (in 30 seconds)

-- Meta Platforms announced a capacity reservation agreement with Overview Energy for up to 1 gigawatt of space-based solar power.
+- On April 27, 2026, Meta Platforms announced a capacity reservation agreement with Overview Energy for up to 1 gigawatt of space-based solar power.

-- Overview Energy will use satellites to beam near-infrared light to terrestrial solar farms, enabling 24/7 power generation.
+- The technology involves satellites beaming near-infrared light to terrestrial solar farms, enabling continuous power generation.

 The context you actually need